As a Language of Expression: Play

 - Apr 13, 2024

-When it comes to play, the first definition that comes to mind is that play is the expression of an activity specific to children.
-In this article, I will discuss the game from two different points; The first is play as a way of expressing a child's world of meaning, and the second is the role of play and playfulness in expanding the boundaries of the adult's self.
+When we hear the word Play, the first definition that often comes to mind is that of an activity reserved for children.
+In this essay, I will approach Play from two perspectives: first, as the way a child expresses their world of meaning; second, as the role of Play and playfulness in expanding the boundaries of the adult self.

 References